Maximal inequalities for square functions and quantitative mean ergodic theorems associated to group metric measure spaces: Introduction

 Parallel developments in the theory of operator algebras and quantum probability have driven rapid progress in non-commutative analysis.
 Notable contributions in this direction include results on martingales, maximal inequalities, and ergodic theorems within non-commutative \( L^p \)-spaces, as seen in the works \cite{Junge2007, Mei07, Homglaixu23, Hongraywang23, Hongliaowang21, hong2022noncommutative}.
 Despite these advancements, the incorporation of weights into the non-commutative setting has seen comparatively limited exploration.
 A recent notable step was taken in \cite{galkazka2022sharp}, where the authors proved weighted non-commutative Doob's maximal inequalities.
 In a recent work, \cite{saha-rayweighted}, using the Calder\' on-Zygmund decomposition developed by \cite{cadilhac2022spectral} and \cite{cadilhac2022noncommutative}, and weighted Doob's inequality, studied in \cite{galkazka2022sharp}, the authors proved a weighted strong and weak type bounds for non-commutative square functions extending \Cref{thm: hong thm}.

 Returning to the classical setting, the boundedness of square functions associated with group metric measure spaces \( (G, d, \mu) \) has been investigated in \cite{hong2021quantitative}.
-In this work, we extend those results by establishing the following weighted analogue of \Cref{thm: hong thm}, thereby generalizing the main theorem of \cite{saha-rayweighted}.
+In this work, we extend those results by establishing the following weighted analogue of \Cref{thm: hong thm}.

 \begin{thm} Let \( 1 \leq p < \infty \), and let \( w \) be an \( A_1 \)-weight (cf. \cref{subsec: muckenhoupt's weight}).
 Then there exists a constant \( C_p(w) > 0 \), depending only on \( p \) and the weight \( w \), such that the following bounds hold: